Image1

 It isn’t easy to be a parent in the age of social media, filled with stories and pictures of “perfect” families.
 If we refer to modern norms, then to be a good parent, you should practice breastfeeding and co-sleeping, feed your child organic food, wrap them in muslin diapers, and, as early as five months old, enroll them in early development classes, Montessori kindergarten, and mental arithmetic programs.
 And keep a blog about it, from the comments to which you will still regularly learn that you are doing everything wrong, and somewhere there are even more responsible and conscious parents.

 When a family prepares for a baby, expectant parents are determined to be good, responsible, and conscious.
 At first, these aspirations have to do with how to conceive and carry a healthy baby, where to give birth, what stroller to buy, how to feed a baby, and how to care for them.
+For those who are considering expanding their family after a previous sterilization procedure, seeking out a tubal reversal doctor can become an important part of their journey to parenthood.
 As the child grows, the tasks become more complex, and the challenges of parenting arise.

 We often hear the phrase “to be a conscious parent,” but what does it really mean, and on what principles is this conscious parenting based?
 Do we have to forget about things that we enjoy, like watching Netflix or playing in the live casino that accept Bitcoin?
 Or should we let our kids do anything they want?